Grand Prix (TV programme): End of Grand Prix (first run)

 In 1995 it was announced that the BBC had lost the television broadcast rights to Formula One to ITV for the 1997 season.
 Murray Walker would continue in his role as the lead commentator.
 The final race broadcast by the programme was the 1996 Japanese Grand Prix in which viewers saw Damon Hill win his only world championship.

 2009–2011

-BBC Sport's logo, which was used in F1 broadcasts from 2009-2015.
+BBC Sport's logo, which was used in F1 broadcasts from 2009 to 2015.